iundd/a11y_me_video/Documentation/AdminstratorManual/Configuration/Index.rst

 Change CSS
 ----------

 You can adapt the CSS to your own needs.
-As a basis, you can use the existing Use CSS files or the scss source files.
-Save the file best in your own site package extension and integrate it alternatively.
+You can use the existing CSS or SCSS files as base.
+Copy the file to your own site package and include them with the alternative path.

-The source files can be found in the following folder:
+You can find the original files here:

 *   :file:`EXT:a11y_me_video/Resources/Public/StyleSheets/`
 *   :file:`EXT:a11y_me_video/Resources/Private/Scss/`